FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

 twitter-card: "https://github.com/FreeOurKnowledge/website/blob/master/assets/img/cogsci_draft.png?raw=true"
 comments: true
 ---
-Academics are growing tired of the current publishing system which prioritizes profit over knowledge dissemination.
+Academics are growing tired of the current publishing system which prioritizes profit over knowledge dissemination ([see here for a recent discussion](https://www.youtube.com/watch?app=desktop&v=XmttiQnlJfw&feature=youtu.be)).
 We therefore call upon researchers who agree that the current publishing system is unjust.
 In order to tackle this we start with a broad but interconnected field of cognitive science.
 We ask cognitive scientists to sign a pledge to promote publishing with diamond open access publishers.

 ## The pledge: